pymor/pymor/docs/source/tutorial_mor_with_anns.rst

 created via POD.

-The method described above is "non-intrusive", which means that no deep insight into the model or it's implementation is required and it is completely sufficient to be able to generate full order snapshots for a randomly chosen set of parameters.
+The method described above is "non-intrusive", which means that no deep insight into the model or its implementation is required and it is completely sufficient to be able to generate full order snapshots for a randomly chosen set of parameters.
 This is one of the main advantages of the proposed approach, since one can simply train a neural network, check its performance and resort